-Myelin is the insulation that wraps neural circuits and grows according to certain signals.
+Myelin is the insulation that wraps neural circuits and grows according to specific signals.

 Deliberate Practice Increases Myelin

-As our circuits in our brain become more myelinated, movements become easier to produce with less thought.
+As our brains’ circuits become more myelinated, movements become more comfortable to produce requiring less thought.

 “The human brain has evolved for governing motor activity with the basic function to transform sensory patterns into patterns of motor coordination.”
 (Wikopedia, 2017)

 Just as strength improves with repetition, hitting skills also improve with repetition.
-Moreover, skill change (click link for how to most efficiently change a hitting habit) takes time, as does strength improvements.
-Just as our muscles get stronger after the gym, our brains change physical structure.
+Moreover, skill change (click the link for changing a poor hitting habit most efficiently) takes time, as does strength improvements.
+Just as our muscles get stronger after the gym, our brains change their physical structure.